Freezing! Armies before 0AD at Avignon 2019

 The Galatians however were not having any of this ridiculous "sit and wait to be slapped in the face by a brick" nonsense and promptly turned about and using the obligatory linear road started to redeploy away from the onrushing threat out behind the Paonians onto the flank.

-" Pas de Calais! " As the enemy mounted turned about a wall of hopefully competent Assyrian infantry stepped smartly into the limelight.
+" He who dares, wins! " As the enemy mounted turned about a wall of hopefully competent Assyrian infantry stepped smartly into the limelight.

 A mix of Elite Medium Swordsmen and Mixed Bw/Sword infantry supported by a handful of Cavalry were now bearing down on and closing down the Galatian horsemen's options even as the Assyrian Chariots drifted leftwards to try and get back into the front line of combat as well.